 The original owner of the Emu Bay Holiday Homes site had sold his farm on South Australia’s Yorke Peninsula and came over to Kangaroo Island as a lay preacher for the Uniting Church.
-Later the church could no longer support a second preacher and that’s when Gary and Joylene invested in a 5-acre bare block of land overlooking Emu Bay – with a vision of building some holiday accommodation units and creating a lifestyle for themselves.
+Later, the church could no longer support a second preacher and that’s when Gary and Joylene invested in a 5-acre bare block of land overlooking Emu Bay – with a vision of building some holiday accommodation units and creating a lifestyle for themselves.

-In 1993 they built the shed and water tanks and lived in a caravan while building Shalom and Jireh.
+In 1993, Gary and Joylene built the shed and water tanks, living in a caravan while building Shalom and Jireh.
 Next came the main house, now called Amani (Swahili for Peace) with Bayviews attached, followed by the two cottages and then the two cabins.

 Gary loved birds and planned a garden that would attract the island’s beautiful native birds.
 He enjoyed conducting penguin tours on Emu Bay Beach.
 Gary and Joylene often had groups over from churches in Adelaide.
 Sadly Joylene fell ill with cancer and eventually Gary sold the property.

 Dianne and Graham Morris bought Emu Bay Holiday Homes in June 2000 when their children returned to Kangaroo Island to farm.
-Dianne believed it was time for her and Gary to leave the farming to the kids.
-Being a man of few words, Gary enjoyed interacting with guests and became quite comfortable talking to people.
+Dianne believed it was time for her and Graham to leave the farming to the kids.
+Being a man of few words, Graham enjoyed interacting with guests and became quite comfortable talking to people.

 Graham and Dianne built the steps in front of Bayview and added the verandas to the two cabins.
 They did the majority of work themselves, helped by just one cleaner.
 Initially they planned on having Emu Bay Holiday Homes for 2 years, but ended up selling it after 4 years, in March 2004.